HyperEpsilon/obsidian-templater-scripts/item-selector/ItemSelector - Documentation.md

 ### 0.5.1
 - Added `formattedDisp` — A list which contains the name of an item wrapped by the selected attributes
 - Added `attributeName` & `attributeArticle` for adjusting the attribute query text

+### 0.5.2
+- Fixed bug where ItemSelector would cause a crash if used immediately after opening
+- Private constructor — throw error if attempting to use the constructor directly